 The Family Law legislation provides the basis for a Court determining the financial relationship of parties after separation.
 The relevant factors taken into account are:

 The longer the relationship the greater the interest of the other party in the assets acquired during the relationship.
 This may be qualified by a negative contribution made by one party such as wasting assets and financial resources on such things as gambling, a spendthrift attitude or neglect of the children, family violence and generally acting in a manner that caused financial detriment or hardship in the relationship.

 ‘What if I accumulate a massive financial estate during the relationship through my hard work and effort when the wife stayed home and enjoyed a lavish lifestyle which I, through my resources and efforts, was able to provide to her.
 Why should she benefit from my hard work and toil?”

-In the past to the entrepreneurial contribution of a party to the relationship was recognised as a greater than normal contribution to the acquisition and improvements to the asset base stop the entrepreneurial party because of his or her skills did receive a higher percentage in the net asset asset-based because of his or her skills stop at arbitrary base of say Cam million dollars or greater was recognised in this regard.
+In the past to the entrepreneurial contribution of a party to the relationship was recognized as a greater than a normal contribution to the acquisition and improvements to the asset base stop the entrepreneurial party because his or her skills did receive a higher percentage in the net asset asset-based because of his or her skills stop at the arbitrary base of say Cam million dollars or greater was recognized in this regard.

 However, recent decisions have changed at this and entrepreneurial skills have little or no recognition in determining the relevant financial interests of the party.